 Drones!
 Deliver packages faster and direct with drones

-You can accept this now or after companies the Amazons and DHLs move in and make drone deliveries the new norm.
+Soon enough companies the Amazons and DHLs will move in and make drone deliveries the new norm.
 It is the most viable future according to most experts.
 The perfect solution for urban and rural package deliveries.
 The sleek and lightweight designs of ideaForge drones, for example, set the industry benchmarks in high endurance rates.

-1. Their IP53 certification make them resistant to water and dust.
+1. Their IP53 certification makes them resistant to water and dust.
 This means that they can handle moisture even at high altitudes.

 2. Their highly accurate location mapping (by locking onto multiple satellites) gives their auto-pilot (yes, auto-pilot) movement dynamism and perfection.